 Despite the achievements of our undergraduates and the excellence of our program, however, it is an ongoing challenge to reach undergraduates who may be interested in our offerings.
 I am accordingly very pleased that the department is now able to benefit in a more systematic way from the creative ideas and energy of our grad students, thanks to the generosity of Amanda and Mal Watlington.
 This year’s inaugural Watlington Fellow for Undergraduate Outreach, Hannah Sorscher, got the position off to a great start by designing a banner for the department to use at outreach and promotion events.
 She also oversaw the production of the first official department swag: 250 cups which, filled with departmental pamphlets and information sheets, she and her colleagues handed out to undergraduates at this year’s FallFest.

-Hannah’s work at Watlington Fellow is just one example of what our grad students are able to accomplish despite being hampered by funding packages that over the years have grown increasingly inadequate.
+Hannah’s work as the Watlington Fellow is just one example of what our grad students are able to accomplish despite being hampered by funding packages that over the years have grown increasingly inadequate.
 Kelly McArdle, for example, has invested significant amounts of time and energy into the protests against Silent Sam.
 Although some may think that this has nothing to do with Classics, Kelly herself has made cogent arguments to the contrary.
-You can read some of her most recent thoughts on this topic in an article in a piece she published in Eidolon.
+You can read some of her most recent thoughts on this topic in a piece she published in Eidolon.
 The misuse of the classical tradition to support racism and white supremacy is something that we, like our colleagues across the country, continue to struggle with.
 The faculty issued a statement condemning these kinds of appropriations and are engaged in ongoing discussions as to how we can work towards positive change.
 The highlight of these discussions during the past year was a roundtable organized by Al Duncan, our College Diversity Liaison, on ‘Diversity and Classics’, featuring colleagues from the departments of African, African-American and Diaspora Studies, Asian Studies, English and Comparative Literature, and Religious Studies.
 Attended by some twenty-five faculty members, grad students, and undergraduates, the roundtable generated some excellent discussion that continued long after the event’s official end-time.

 Our graduate students are integral to the success of our program, and we are grateful to the donors who allow us to supplement their stipends with top-ups and travel awards.
 You can see from the list of presentations at conferences that they put these funds to good use.
 They also make us proud by their ability to win highly competitive external awards.
 Katie Tardio won a Dissertation Fieldwork Grant from the Wenner-Gren Foundation for her zooarchaeological research in Spain in Fall 2019.
 Cicek Beeby was awarded a one-year visiting research fellowship at the Institute for the Study of the Ancient World in New York for 2019-20.
 Matt Schueller will spend next year in Los Angeles as winner of the Getty Villa Predoctoral Fellowship.
 Melanie Godsey has been awarded the Schliemann Fellowship at the American School of Classical Studies in Athens and will be in residence there next year as a regular member; Sarah Hilker will also be there on a Fulbright.
 It is a marker of the excellence of our track in Classical Archaeology that we have had graduate student fellows at the ASCSA every year since 2013!
 Our archaeologists, however, do not have a monopoly on these achievements: Brian McPhee will spend next year doing dissertation research at the American Academy in Rome on the Ross Arthur Rome Prize.